Course #: DES-03472-00

 The ultimate objective of the course is to develop new understanding of the way we are approaching the design of the City by means of “grids and networks”

-1. The historic evolution of the city can be tied to regular systems that have allowed for rational forms of development.
-Diverse cultures have provided varied interpretations of grid systems that serve as an active underlay for multiple urban domains; street network, private parcels, public spaces, diversity of grain, etc. Some previous Seminars done along 2008-09 establish some categories and vocabulary for the current step.
+The historic evolution of the city can be tied to regular systems that have allowed for rational forms of development.
+Diverse cultures have provided varied interpretations of grid systems that serve as an active underlay for multiple urban domains; street network, private parcels, public spaces, diversity of grain, etc. Some previous Seminars established some categories and vocabulary for the current step.

 Course Format and Method: